 True, globally scalable self-sovereign identity requires an open source, decentralized network which no single entity owns or controls.
 Until the advent of distributed ledger technology (DLT) this was impossible.
 Not any more.

-With Sovrin, trust is established using verifiable claims.
+With Evernym, trust is established using verifiable claims.
 Verifiable claims open a limitless new world of trusted authentication.
 Paperlessly, passively – instantly.

 A verifiable claim is exactly what it sounds like: a claim shared by any person, organization, or thing that can be instantly verified by the receiving party.